folio-org/folio-org.github.io/_faqs/how-to-request-github-access.md

 ## GitHub team access

-Note that we try to steer clear of managing GitHub access for individuals.
-Instead allocate access for a whole [Team](https://github.com/orgs/folio-org/teams) to a repository.
+Note that we try to steer clear of managing GitHub access for individuals, and instead allocate access for a whole GitHub [Team](https://github.com/orgs/folio-org/teams) to a repository.

 Please clearly specify which team and which repository.
 It is more efficient for DevOps when you provide links to the team and repos.

+## Manage members for teams

+The GitHub [Teams](https://github.com/orgs/folio-org/teams) each have a member who has the "Maintainer" role for that team.
+They can add or remove existing members.

+If a team member leaves the FOLIO organization and will not further participate, then please contact DevOps as explained above, to remove their access.

 <div class="folio-spacer-content"></div>